Welcome to Year 9

-The Head of Year is Mr Wright.
-He is supported by a strong team of form tutors.
+The Head of Year is Mrs L Ritchie.
+She is supported by a strong team of form tutors.

 The team can be emailed at any time to answer relevant queries or questions.
 Subject queries should be addressed to the subject teachers (see Curriculum for Heads of Department).
 For any other queries please see the full list of staff emails.